peiche/cover/README.txt

 2. Search for "Cover" and, once you've found the theme, click Install.
 3. Click Activate to start using Cover.

-= Github =
+= GitHub =

-You can download the latest from Github.
+You can download the latest from GitHub.
 Follow these steps to activate Cover:

 1. Download the latest release at https://github.com/peiche/cover/releases/latest.
 2. In your admin panel, go to Appearance > Themes and click the Add New button.